 - Make sure you understand the offer.

-- Visit the university or college, if you haven’t already.
+- Visit any universities that you have offers from and are seriously considering, if you haven’t already.
 Is it easy to get to?
 What’s the accommodation like?
-Use our advice on choosing your university and course to help you.
+Use our advice on how to make the most of university open days and choosing your university and course to help you.

 - Check the tuition fees.